-Clinical Development: Phase 1/2 PRISM Clinical Trial for Wet AMD
+Clinical Development: PRISM Phase 1/2 Clinical Trial for Wet AMD

-4D-150 is currently being evaluated in a first-in-human, on-going Phase 1/2 PRISM dose-escalation and randomized, controlled, masked expansion trial and is expected to enroll approximately 65 adults with wet AMD.
-We have completed enrolling patients in the dose-escalation phase (n=15).
-During this phase we are evaluating multiple dose levels of 4D-150 in an open-label design with initial doses of 3E10 (n=5), 1E10 (n=5) and 6E9 (n=5) vg/eye.
-In the on-going dose expansion phase, patients are being randomized 2:2:1 to receive one of 2 dose levels of 4D-150 (n=20 for each dose level) or aflibercept (n=10) (n=50 total patients).
-We have selected 3E10 and 1E10 vg/eye for our expansion dose levels.
-Sites and patients are masked to dose of 4D-150 but not to 4D-150 vs Aflibercept.
+4D-150 is currently being evaluated in a first-in-human, on-going PRISM Phase 1/2 clinical trial in wet AMD.
+We have completed enrolling patients in two cohorts of patients with severe disease activity and high anti-VEGF treatment burden: Phase 1 Dose Exploration cohort (N=15, n=5 in 3 dose arms of 3E10, 1E10, and 6E9 vg/eye of 4D-150) and Phase 2 Dose Expansion cohort (N=51, randomized 2:2:1 to receive one of 3E10 and 1E10 vg/eye of 4D-150 or aflibercept Q8 week control).
+In addition, we have completed enrollment in the Phase 2 Population Extension cohort (N=32, who received one of 3E10 and 1E10 vg/eye of 4D-150) in patients with a broad range of disease activity and treatment burden.
 The primary endpoints of the study are safety and tolerability.
-Secondary endpoints include the number of supplemental aflibercept injections received and change from baseline in best corrected visual acuity ("BCVA") over time.
+Secondary endpoints include the number of supplemental aflibercept injections received, change from baseline in best corrected visual acuity ("BCVA") and retinal central subfield thickness ("CST") over time.

 In January 2022, we announced we had dosed our first patient in the PRISM study.
-In November 2022, we announced interim clinical data from Cohort 1 (n=5, 3E10 vg/eye) with a data cutoff date of October 13, 2022 (providing 3-10 months of follow-up for patients in Cohort 1).
+In April 2023, we announced positive interim data from Phase 1 Dose Exploration cohort (N=15) with a data cutoff date of April 3, 2023.
 4D-150 was reported to be safe and well tolerated, with no serious adverse events or dose-limiting toxicities.
 In addition, no clinically significant intraocular inflammation, no endophthalmitis, no retinal vasculitis, no retinal artery occlusion, no choroidal effusions and no hypotony were reported.
+A dose response was observed for the 4D-150 high dose of 3E10 vg/eye compared to the lower doses of 1E10 and 6E9 vg/eye.